-The core quality of a documentary voice over is authority.
+The core quality of a documentary voice-over is authority.

 The Voice of God

-The most notorious style of documentary voice over expresses authority in its most blatant and direct form, like a voice echoing down from a mountain top.
+The most notorious style of documentary voice-over expresses authority in its most blatant and direct form, like a voice echoing down from a mountain top.
 This is sometimes known as the “Voice of God”.
 As the academic Charles Wolfe put it in an article for Film History:

 Disembodied, this voice is construed as fundamentally unrepresentable in human form, connoting a position of absolute mastery and knowledge outside the spatial and temporal boundaries of the social world the film depicts, [...] stentorian, aggressive, assuming a power to speak the truth of the filmic text, to hold captive through verbal caption what the spectator sees.
 (Wolfe 1997, p.
 149)

-The Voice of God has become so ingrained in our cultural life that it is difficult to think of it as the creation of a voice over artist.
-Yet in fact it was developed in the 1930s by the American narrator Westbrook Van Hooris, for the long-running documentary serial The March of Time.
+The Voice of God has become so ingrained in our cultural life that it is difficult to think of it as the creation of a voice-over artist.
+Yet in fact, it was developed in the 1930s by the American narrator Westbrook Van Hooris, for the long-running documentary serial The March of Time.

 The Voice of God soon became an object of ridicule, such as in Monty Python’s International Communism cartoon (although Monty Python’s impersonation of the Voice of God is nowhere near as striking as the voice itself, which underlines the brilliance of Van Hooris’s creation).
-Film makers quickly reacted against the ‘Voice of God’ approach to documentary and sought other ways to establish a relationship with the audience.
+Filmmakers quickly reacted against the Voice of God's approach to documentary and sought other ways to establish a relationship with the audience.
 Today the Voice of God in its pure form, outside of a movie preview or an announcer, is virtually unusable, as audiences outside of these broadcast methods will likely respond to it with mirth.
 Although Voquent has a category for documentary voice-over we call ‘authoritative’, few of our artists seek to come anywhere near Van Hooris’s terrifying approach.
 These days, documentary makers must find other ways of establishing authority.

 The author’s voice

-Seeing it with your your eyes
+Seeing it with your eyes

 The Attenborough style

 What are the qualities of Attenborough’s voice that enable him to create this illusion of presence?
 For a start, he writes his own scripts.
-Also, his intonation is highly musical: we can hear how he marks out a comma with a rising inflection, and drops down to signal a full stop.
+Also, his intonation is highly musical: we can hear how he marks out a comma with a rising inflexion and drops down to signal a full stop.

 This is similar to the official style of Francophone newsreaders, who use a rising tone to mark clauses.
 This regimented style limits the scope for changing the meaning in the way they inflect the sentence.
 Emphasis can change the meaning in a sentence: consider the difference between:

 “The Middle East is the birthplace of our civilisation” and...
 “The Middle East is the birthplace of our civilisation”.

-The first one implies the birthplace might be elsewhere, the second that Middle East might have been the birthplace of someone else’s civilisation.
+The first one implies the birthplace might be elsewhere, the second that the Middle East might have been the birthplace of someone else’s civilisation.
 In a documentary, these nuances are crucial.
 Although the Francophone style helps to avoid such confusion, the resulting voice-over can be monotonous.
 Anglophone newsreaders tend to pick out words at random for emphasis in order to avoid a monotone, which gives greater scope for alteration of meaning.

 Attenborough’s artistic genius lies in his ability to combine the truthfulness of the Francophone style with the music of the Anglophone.
 Attenborough’s documentary-style spans several of the Voquent search categories.
 It is by turns eloquent, inspiring, informing, and nurturing.
-It’s a powerful reminder that although the core element of a documentary voice over is authority, there are many ways to achieve this.
+It’s a powerful reminder that although the core element of a documentary voice-over is authority, there are many ways to achieve this.
 Indeed, even authority itself may be up for grabs in some projects: there is a long history of ‘unreliable narrators’ in film and literature, and perhaps that is indeed what you are looking for.